Henrik Larsson

-Often regarded as the greatest foreign import in Scottish football history, Wim Jansen signed Larsson for Scottish club Celtic in July 1997 for a fee of £650,000.
+Larsson is often regarded as one of the greatest foreign imports in Scottish football, having been signed by Wim Jansen for Celtic in July 1997 for a fee of £650,000.
 In his first season at the club, he played a crucial role in Celtic winning their first league title in ten years.
-He suffered a broken leg in a UEFA Cup tie against Lyon in 1999.
-Larsson came back stronger, scoring 53 goals in a 2000–01 season that saw him win the European Golden Shoe.
+Larsson suffered a broken leg in a UEFA Cup tie against Lyon in 1999.
+He returned to score 53 goals in a 2000–01 season that saw him win the European Golden Shoe.
 Larsson won four league titles in his seven years at Celtic.
-He also helped the team reach the 2003 UEFA Cup Final against Porto, scoring both goals in a 3–2 defeat in extra time.
+He also helped the team reach the 2003 UEFA Cup final against Porto, scoring both goals in a 3–2 defeat in extra time.
 His 242 goals in 313 matches saw Celtic fans nickname him The King of Kings.
-Larsson joined Barcelona in 2004, where he won two league titles and the 2005–06 UEFA Champions League, providing the assists for both goals in the final.
-Following the expiration of his contract at Barcelona, Larsson returned to Helsingborg, although he also had a brief spell on loan at Manchester United in early 2007.
-He announced his retirement from football on 20 October 2009.

-Regarded as one of the greatest Swedish players of all time, Larsson played for Sweden in three FIFA World Cups and three UEFA European Championships, winning a bronze medal at the 1994 World Cup, and is a former captain of the national team.
+Larsson played for Sweden in three FIFA World Cups and three UEFA European Championships, winning a bronze medal at the 1994 FIFA World Cup, and is a former captain of the national team.
 He ended his international career with 37 goals in 106 matches.
 He also won the Golden Ball (Guldbollen), the annual Award for best Swedish footballer twice, first in 1998 and again in 2004, while in 2003 he was named the Greatest Swedish Footballer of the Last 50 Years as part of the UEFA Jubilee Awards.
-He is also the all-time leading goalscorer in the UEFA Europa League/UEFA Cup.
+He is also the all-time leading goalscorer in the UEFA Cup/UEFA Europa League.

 In 2010, Larsson began his career as a manager at the Superettan club Landskrona BoIS, where he stayed for three seasons.
-He later managed Falkenberg in Allsvenskan, and he took over at Helsingborg in 2015, where his son, Jordan was one of his players.
+He later managed Falkenberg in Allsvenskan, and he took over at Helsingborg in 2015, where his son, Jordan, was one of his players.
 Helsingborg were relegated to Superettan in 2016 and Larsson left the club.
 Three years later he made a brief return in the same role at the club.
 He served Barcelona as assistant to Ronald Koeman from August 2020 until October 2021.